Buckle in, folks. This has been a long time coming and it’s gonna be a long one.

 Defending your boundaries, reasserting your position, and not giving somebody something you never promised to give (even if they really really want it) is always okay.

-What would be wrong is if Cara changed the rules on a whim, didn’t communicate the agreements clearly to Ann, or was totally unwilling to enter any kind of dialogue about it at any stage.
-What would also be wrong is if, at the beginning of that relationship, Ann was told “we don’t really have any rules” only to have the bait-and-switch pulled on them once they were invested.
-See the difference?
+What’s not okay is to change the rules on a whim, fail to communicate the agreements clearly to all parties, or be totally unwilling to enter any kind of dialogue about it at any stage.
+It’s also not okay to tell incoming partners that !we don’t really have any rules” only to have the bait-and-switch pulled on them once they are invested.

 Boundaries and Choice